 Explanation of Implementation of Assembly Charter and Rules

-By adopting the rules for the IQA, they become binding on the IQA yet not part of the Constitution.
+By adopting the rules for the IQA, they become binding on the IQA yet are separable from the Constitution.
 In effect, it “spins off” the IQA as a viable entity.
 The IQA’s Charter limits the IQA’s authority to current needs and requires nationwide Initiatives to change these limits.

 Explanation of Guarantee Clause Clarification

-Though there are good reasons to believe that nationwide Initiatives are permissible under the Constitution’s republican form of government, arguments can dispute this view.
+Though there are good reasons to believe that nationwide Initiatives are permissible under the Constitution’s republican form of government, arguments can dispute this view based on the Guarantee Clause.
 The Supreme Court has indicated that it might regard this as a political issue falling within congressional purview.
 This would be unacceptable, so this Amendment must resolve the issue.